LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 One of their datasets is [Libraries in Plymouth](https://www.plymouth.gov.uk/sites/default/files/Plymouth%20library%20locations%2C%20opening%20hours%20and%20services_0.csv), a listing of all libraries, with their locations.

 Boring names and locations of libraries?
-People can look on Google.
-Well, hopefully there is more use to having library locations, but before getting in to that it was worth considering what other information was available about the libraries.
+People can just look on Google!
+Well, hopefully there is more uses for library locations, but before getting in to that it was worth looking at what other information was available about the libraries.

 ### Opening hours